Hereditary Hemochromatosis (Online CE Course)

 • Which compound normally contains the majority of the body's total iron?

-• What is a mobilizable, water-soluble form of storage iron that is bound to protein?
+• What is a mobilizable, water-soluble form of storage iron bound to protein?

 • What percentage of dietary iron is normally absorbed daily?

-• Decreased levels of hepcidin are related to increased iron absorption into the bloodstream.
+• True or False: Decreased hepcidin levels are related to increased iron absorption into the bloodstream.

 • What is the protein that carries iron in the blood plasma?